-Prague has some fine old pubs with their own microbreweries onsite.
-These produce a variety of fresh delicious beers, from light pilsners to dark spicy ales.
+Prague has some fine old pubs which brew their beer onsite.
+These microbreweries produce a variety of fresh delicious beers, from light pilsners to dark spicy ales.

-Our Prague Brewery Tour visits the three best pub breweries in the city (including the most historic one), to taste their beers, soak up the atmosphere and to learn first-hand about the longstanding tradition of brewing in the Golden City.
+Our Prague Brewery Tour visits the three best pub breweries in the city (including the most historic), to taste their beers, soak up the atmosphere, and learn first-hand about the longstanding tradition of brewing in the Golden City.

-We begin at our own bar in the Old Town, where your guide for the afternoon, the 'Beer Master', starts you off with a welcome beer and gives a brief explanation of the days' events.
+We begin at a bar in the Old Town, where your guide for the afternoon, the 'Beer Master', introduces himself and starts you off with a welcome beer.

-The Beer Master then takes us on a short tram ride to the first pub brewery, where we sample 7 different beers.
-These range from unpasteurised lagers (both light and dark) to a German Weizen beer, plus a sour cherry and a nettle beer.
+The Beer Master then takes us on a short tram ride to the first pub brewery, where we sample 7 beers, including light and dark unpasteurised lagers, a wheat beer, and a couple of speciality beers.

-With so many beers to taste, Czech people would order traditional pub snacks like cheese and sausage to accompany the drinks - so we order some, and it's included in the price of the tour.
+When tasting beers, Czech people often order traditional pub snacks like cheese and sausage to accompany the drinks.
+So we do the same, and it's included in the price.

-You learn some interesting history and gain an appreciation of why the Czech Republic considers itself the premier beer brewing nation in the world.
+We hope by the end you gain an understanding of why the Czechs consider themselves the premier beer brewing nation in the world.
 But most of all, we hope you have fun!

 The Prague Brewery Tour is in English.
 It can be arranged in other languages for groups (10+ people).